Table of Contents

 Cash contributions, contributions made by a written instrument such as a check or money order, in-kind contributions of goods and services and loans from individuals all count toward the limitation.

 The contribution limits chart lists the maximum amount individuals, Independent Committees, Political Committees and Political Party Committees may give to an elective candidate during the election cycle.
-IMPORTANT: For current contribution limits please see the Contribution Limits Chart.
+IMPORTANT: For current contribution limits please see the Contribution Limits Page.